Probate Q&A Series What steps should I take when two wills or a codicil are filed for the same person in probate in North Carolina?

 Determine Priority Between Instruments

-Under N.C.
-Gen. Stat. § 28A-2-2, a later will or codicil generally controls earlier versions.
+Under North Carolina law, a later valid will or codicil generally controls earlier versions to the extent of any inconsistency.
 However, if the later instrument lacks valid execution or has been revoked, the prior will may stand.
 The court will:

 • Compare dates and attestations